CHAOZHAO-1/DG-PHM/README.md

 1.8 LW dataset.[[data link](https://github.com/ChaoyingYang/SuperGraph)]

 ## Two self-collected dataset

-2.1 HUSTbearing dataset
+2.1 HUSTbearing dataset. data link: Data will be released if the review is accepted.

-data link: Data will be released if the review is accepted.
+2.2 HUSTgearbox dataset. data link: Data will be released if the review is accepted.

-2.2 HUSTgearbox dataset
+# Code

-data link: Data will be released if the review is accepted.
+> Code will be released if the review is accepted.